 - Business Divisions

-ACCIONA Construction is at the forefront in R&D and innovation, and is one of the leading construction companies in the world, using the latest techniques to implement its projects.
+ACCIONA is at the forefront in R&D and innovation, and our construction division is one of the leading construction companies in the world, using the latest techniques to implement its projects.

-ACCIONA Energy is a global leader in renewable energy, with a strong presence not only in the Unites States, but in over 15 countries on five continents.
+ACCIONA is a global leader in renewable energy.
+Our energy division has a strong presence, not only in the Unites States and Canada, but in over 15 countries in five continents.
 The company works exclusively with renewable technologies, specifically in wind, solar PV, solar thermal, hydro and biomass.

 Canada's largest infrastructure project